-(a) The loss allowance of accounts receivable
+a) The loss allowance of accounts receivable

-The Group has estimated the loss allowance of accounts receivable that is based on the risk of a default occurring and the rate of expected credit loss.
+The Group has estimated the loss allowance of accounts receivables that is based on the risk of a default occurring and the rate of expected credit loss.
 The Group has considered historical experience, current economic conditions and forward-looking information at the reporting date to determine the assumptions to be used in calculating the impairments and the selected inputs.
-For relevant assumptions and input values, please refer to note 6(d).
+Changes in the economic environment and industry trends may result in significant adjustments to the loss allowance of trade receivables.
+The relevant assumptions and input values, please refer to note 6(d).